 The Climate Risk Disclosure Lab seeks to support those in government, the private sector, and civil society who are working to address climate change and the risks it poses to the global financial system, through effective implementation of climate risk disclosure rules.
-The Lab is an education and policy development initiative created and led by the National Whistleblower Center, the Nicholas Institute for Environmental Policy Solutions at Duke University, and Duke Law’s Global Financial Markets Center.
+The Lab is an education and policy development initiative led by Duke Law’s Global Financial Markets Center.

 The Climate Risk Disclosure Lab acts as a hub for sharing information and ideas on climate-related disclosure standards.
 Our in-house law and policy experts assemble research and contribute research papers and policy-relevant reports to highlight current climate risk disclosure standards and proposals to improve them.
 Many of these products are developed collaboratively with academics, NGO policy experts, and industry leaders.
 In addition, the Lab provides a forum for outside experts to submit their writings on proposed approaches to climate risk disclosure.

 The Climate Risk Disclosure Lab also provides information and ideas that legislators and regulatory agencies can use in establishing and strengthening whistleblower programs and it educates whistleblowers about available mechanisms for confidentially and anonymously reporting violations of climate risk disclosure laws.
 We highlight the financial awards given to whistleblowers when they contribute to successful enforcement of securities, commodity trading and other relevant laws.

 While our initial focus is on U.S. laws and public companies subject to U.S. laws, in a subsequent phase of the project we will address disclosure laws in other countries as well as disclosures by privately-held companies.